rogervinas/mutation-testing/README.md

 >> Mutations with no coverage 6.
 Test strength 64%
 >> Ran 11 tests (0.65 tests per mutation)
-Enhanced functionality available at https://www.arcmutate.com/ Exception in thread "main" java.lang.RuntimeException: Mutation score of 41 is below threshold of 75
+Enhanced functionality available at https://www.arcmutate.com/ Exception in thread "main" java.lang.RuntimeException:
+Mutation score of 41 is below threshold of 75
 ```

-The test fails because from 17 mutations generated only 7 were killed, that is 41% below the expected threshold of 75% 😟
+The test fails because from 17 mutations generated only 7 were killed, that is 41%, below the expected threshold of 75% 😟

-If we examine the pitest report generated in `build/reports/pitest` we can check all the mutations applied to each line:
+If we examine the **Pitest** report generated in `build/reports/pitest` we can check all the mutations applied to each line:

 ![Pitest-Report-1](doc/pitest-report-1.png)